Disruptive Forces in the Global Life Sciences Sector

 For more background on the Anhui model, see Dai Lian, “Anhui Model A Bitter Pill for Many,” Caixin, January 5, 2012, http://english.caixin.com/2012-01-05/100346069.html.

-Claire Topal is Senior Advisor for International Health at NBR.
+This interview was conducted by Claire Topal, Senior Advisor for International Health at NBR.